jwowillo/greenerthumb/bullhorn/doc/design.md

 client until STDIN is closed.
 The clients print all newline-separated lines they receive until they are terminated.

+A 4 byte checksum is included before the message bytes as part of the metadata.
+Messages with invalid checksums are ignored.

 ## `listen`

 `listen` allows messages to be reliably sent from talkers to a listener.